 A Chinese Triad is using illegal immigrants to smuggle parasitic worms into USA.
 Someone has genetically modified the parasites.
 A huge leap forward in biotech - but deadly for the hosts!

 In Season One, the villain hired a team of robbers to steal the scattered parts of one of Walter's inventions.
 Here, Walter's discoveries are also the target of the villains.
-We get a flashback to William Bell (Leonard Nimoy - Star Trek: TOS ) performing a certain operation on Walter.

 The Team investigate the disappearance of a US Naval Officer.
 A teenage girl may have the clues, thanks to an unknown scientific occurrence helped by US Government experimental treatments.

 This ep was filmed in Season One, but was broadcast out of chronology in Season Two.